Temple of ‘Swaim prakat’ Sri Rama, worshipped by Nagpanthishe

 Sri Maruti in the small mandap

-Sri Sharminda Maruti of Sri Kala Ram Mandir, Nasik Moving further in the northern prakara one comes across a small mandap with arched pillers.
+Sri Sharminda Maruti of Sri Kala Ram Mandir, Nasik Moving further in the northern prakara one comes across a small mandap with arched pillars.
 Here there is a statue of Sri Maruti in a standing position facing the east.
 This Maruti is known by the name Sharminda Maruti.
 This is the same mandap we have seen just before entering the main Sri Ram Mandir.

 Legand

-Location of the temple : "Sri Kala Ram Mandir, Nasik, Maharastra"
+Location of the temple: "Sri Kala Ram Mandir, Nasik, Maharastra"

 Experience